Thursday, April 19th

 Workshop starts at 1:00 pm, ends at 5:00 pm.

-King William History & Architecture
+King William History & Architecture - Sold Out!

 Mark Twain declared San Antonio, “one of the four unique cities in the US,” referring to the confluence of cultures shaping its character.
 In the mid-late 1800's, immigrants from Germany experienced success as business leaders.
 They used the wealth created by these endeavors to build lavish homes within an enclave they named in honor of King Wilhelm I, of Prussia - known today as the King William District and Texas’ 1st Historic Neighborhood.
 Come and explore its history and the unique architecture these homes exhibit along with fascinating stories of its influential and interesting denizens.
 Along this shady stroll, you'll also enjoy some lovely and rarely seen River Views!